RB Player - News / FAQ

 or "Run-time error 339, Component 'MSWINSCK.OCX' or one of its dependencies not correctly registered: a file is missing or invalid."

-• 1) if your copy of EB Player came on CD, insert the disc
+• 1) if your copy of RBP came on CD, insert the disc

 • 2) right click on the disc's MSWINSCK.INF file and choose Install